deviscoding/colors/README.md

-# StrapLess Colors
+# DevIsCoding Colors
-SASS color functions and maps used in StrapLess components.
+SASS color functions and maps used in DevIsCoding components.
 Can also be used quite effectively in any SASS where one desires an easy way to manage colors.

+Formerly known as StrapLess Colors.

 ### Available Color Maps